siddhantmaitra/smaitra.com/src/pages/now.md

 layout: "../layouts/BlogPost.astro"
 title: "Now"
 description: "What I am doing lately"
-updatedDate: "Jan 01 2024"
+updatedDate: "Apr 06 2024"
 heroImage: "/hero_self.jpeg"
 ---
-# What I'm doing now

 This is a [/now](https://nownownow.com/about) page.

-* Finished my bachelors degree!
+### Recently...

+* Moved to Hyderabad

-* ~~Still commuting 2 hrs for an internship~~ Engaged in full-time employment!
+* Engaged in full-time employment as a software engineer

-* Working on random projects.
+* Working on random projects in the weekends

-* Living ~~with my family in Kolkata~~ in Hyderabad . 😔
+* Writing for fun

+* Listening to more music

+* Attempting to live life more conciously :)